 Recommended by Her Life In Ruins

 Pulpo Gallego, or Galician Octopus, is a speciality of the Galician region in the northwest part of Spain.
 The region sits on the coastline, making seafood an integral part of regional gastronomy.
 Pulpo Gallego is a simple, yet delicious dish found throughout the area.
-It’s only 4 ingredients (octopus, olive oil, paprika, and salt), but they mingle in a way that creates something truly special.
+It’s only 4 ingredients (octopus, olive oil, smoked paprika, and salt), but they mingle in a way that creates something truly special.
 The octopus is boiled in a copper pot, placed tentacles first so they curl.
 The timing is important – too short and the octopus won’t be fully cooked, too fast and the texture turns rubbery – so the octopus is left to rest for a short while before being served.
 Speaking of serving: pulpo Gallego is typically served on a small wooden plate atop amber potatoes and eaten with toothpicks.
 In my opinion, pulpo Gallego the single best way to eat octopus.

 Pulpo ala Gallega from Galicia